rsmuc/antispambox/README.md

 * don't use tabs in configuration file. maybe switch to json or xml
 * Move custom rules to own channel or seperate from users_conf(https://wiki.apache.org/spamassassin/PublishingRuleUpdates)
 * don't save the password in text file
+* fix logging of startup.py
+* get rid of python2

 ## License
 MIT